AndreaCeccarelli/metrics_model/README.md

 Repository of the paper submitted at DSN 2021

 We argue that object detectors in the safety critical domain should prioritize detection of objects that are most likely to interfere with the actions of the actor, especially when they can impact task safety and reliability.

 In the context of autonomous driving, we propose new object detection metrics that reward the correct identification of objects that are most likely to interact with the subject vehicle (i.e., the actor), and that can interfere on its driving decision.

 To achieve this, we build a criticality model to reward the detection of the objects based on proximity, orientation, and relative velocity with respect to the target vehicle.

 Then, we apply our model on the recent autonomous driving dataset nuScenes, and we compare eighth different object detectors.
 Results show that, in several settings, object detectors that perform best according to the nuScenes ranking are not the preferable ones when the focus is shifted on safety and reliability.

+This repository contains the source code to apply such model on nuScenes, and reproduce our entire set of results.

 ## Contents of the repository
 - the modified nuScenes library